Childcare Volunteer Program in South Africa - Table View

-Inspired to be a Kindergarten volunteer in South Africa - Table View?
-International Volunteer HQ’s Kindergarten project is a great opportunity for volunteers to assist with early childhood education in low-income communities in Table View.
+Inspired to be a Childcare volunteer in South Africa - Table View?
+International Volunteer HQ’s Childcare project is a great opportunity for volunteers to assist with early childhood education in low-income communities in Table View.
 Volunteers will gain childcare and kindergarten experience while teaching and caring for young children in understaffed centers and schools and helping teachers provide the quality education they strive to deliver.

 - Programs start every Monday

 - Affordable fees from CA$500 for 1 week

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support